DeepLabCut/Docker4DeepLabCut2.0/README.md

     $ sudo usermod -aG docker $USER

-(perhaps open a new terminal to make sure that you are added from now on) Lastly, download this Docker:
+(perhaps restart or (at min) open a new terminal to make sure that you are added from now on) Lastly, download this Docker:
 ```
 git clone https://github.com/MMathisLab/Docker4DeepLabCut2.0